 - In a food processor or blender, add the cashews, pumpkin purée, water, nutritional yeast, pickled jalapeños, salt, and garlic.

 - Process or blend until smooth and creamy.

 - Serve warm or at room temperature with tortilla chips or raw veggies for dipping.

-- You can make this sauce in advance and store it in an airtight container in the fridge for a few days.
+- You can make this sauce in advance and store it in an airtight container in the fridge for up to five days.